BismarckSVBP/sos-alert-backend/README.md

 # sos-alert-backend
-This repo is created for only deployment of the backend of sos-alert app on the render.
+This repo is created for only deployment of the backend of sos-alert app on the render.For full code please check the repo SOS-Alert.